jonnowelch/jonnowelch.github.io/README.md

-Thanks for visiting my site!
+Thanks for visiting my GitHub, this page can be viewed at https://jonnowelch.github.io./ .
 My contact details are listed on the page, please feel free to contact with me with and questions/quereies and to visit all my pages and repos.